visit-dav/visit/src/doc/cli_manual/functions.rst

 ::

-  SetInteractorAttributes(atts) -> integer
   SetDefaultInteractorAttributes(atts) -> integer

-atts : type
+atts : InteractorAttributes object
     An InteractorAttributes object that contains the new interactor attributes that you want to use.

-return value : integer
+return type : CLI_return_t
     SetInteractorAttributes returns 1 on success and 0 on failure.